nirajmehta960/GlobalEdMentor/README.md

 - All data is retrieved directly from MySQL database
 - Queries are tested and ready for demonstration
+- **Simple Python implementation** (`GlobalEdMentor_Simple.py`) is recommended for Jupyter notebooks and presentations
 - Web interface provides clean visualization of results
 - Console app is useful for quick data analysis
 - Charts are generated on-the-fly from database queries
+- Warnings are suppressed in the simple implementation for cleaner output

 ## MongoDB Implementation (NoSQL)